apache/airflow/UPDATING.md

 | airflow.providers.google.cloud.hooks.bigquery.BigQueryBaseCursor.update_dataset                | airflow.providers.google.cloud.hooks.bigquery.BigQueryHook.update_dataset                |

 ### Make behavior of `none_failed` trigger rule consistent with documentation
-The behavior of the `none_failed` trigger rule is documented as "all parents have not failed (`failed` or
-    `upstream_failed`) i.e. all parents have succeeded or been skipped."
+The behavior of the `none_failed` trigger rule is documented as "all parents have not failed (`failed` or `upstream_failed`) i.e. all parents have succeeded or been skipped."
 As previously implemented, the actual behavior would skip if all parents of a task had also skipped.

-This may break workflows that depend on the previous behavior.
-    If you really need the old behavior, you can have your workflow manually check the status of upstream tasks for non- skipped tasks and respond appropriately.
+This fix may break workflows that depend on the previous behavior.
+If you really need the old behavior, you can make the task with ``none_failed`` trigger rule explicitly check the status of its upstream tasks and skip itself if all upstream tasks are skipped.
+As an example, look at ``airflow.operators.python.create_branch_join()``.

 ### Standardize handling http exception in BigQuery